johnyric7/GraphQLStream/README.md

     **createdTimestamp:** The timestamp when the user's location was created.
     **updatedTimestamp:** The timestamp when the user's location was last updated.

+5.  **_Run testscript_**
+    Subscription can be enabled on the userId and then run the following script, the location is updated and sent through WebSockets.

+    ```bash
+    python3 testscript.py "131b1e73-d8cb-4d3f-aaff-e3cb90b3b3b1" "TestUser"
+    ```

 ### 6. **Stop the Application and Docker Services**:

 - When you are finished, stop the application by pressing Ctrl + C in the terminal where dotnet run is running.